 Freshman First Day

-Friday, June 26, 2015 is Freshman First Day.
+Friday, June 22, 2018 is Freshman First Day.
 In late April, incoming freshmen will receive an invitation in the mail with the schedule of events.
 Throughout the day, students will have the chance to meet with faculty, staff, current administrators, and current Drury students.
 Students will also meet their pre-assigned CORE 101 professor and classmates for the first time.
 This is a great opportunity to meet your roommates and ask questions to staff members in the departments of housing, financial aid, financial services, admissions, Greek life, technology services and much more!
-View the schedule of events for Freshman First Day 2017.
+View the schedule of events from Freshman First Day 2017.
 All incoming freshmen need to respond whether or not they will be in attendance no later than Wednesday, June 13.

 LEAP: Leadership Enrichment Adventure Program

-All four sessions of LEAP will spend the first day at the Leadership Ranch in Republic, Missouri where students will participate in a low ropes course to promote teambuilding.
+All sessions of LEAP will spend time at the Leadership Ranch in Republic, Missouri where students will participate in a low ropes course to promote team building skills.
 Prior experience with the scheduled activities in any of the sessions is not necessary.
 Accommodations will be made for varying abilities and levels of experience.
 Students will be accompanied by Drury staff members and will be supervised by professionals during all activities.
-The cost of this experience is $250 per student for the Science and Service Immersion trips; $300 per student for the Outdoor Immersion trip.
+The cost of this experience is $350 per student for the Exploring the Ozark trip and $300 per student for the Outdoor Immersion trip.
 This fee includes all meals, lodging, transportation, activities and entertainment over the four days.
-Students who arrive a day early and wish to stay on campus should plan to pay an additional $15.
 Register for LEAP.